 I highlight calm as this tour is an introduction to kayaking in a calm fjord, just the tour for me :) Here is a link to the calm water tour.

 We met up with the guide at the offices of Borea Adventures in Aðalstræti - Main Street - in Ísafjörður town.
 There we got some kayaking gear and walked for a couple of minutes to the small harbour behind the oldest houses in Ísafjörður, carrying the oars and wearing a life-west, feeling very sporty ;)

-After the basic kayaking lesson we got some more gear, f.ex. gloves which we fastened to the oars, an apron to fasten to us and the kayak, so we wouldn't get wet - and I also got a waterproof bag for my camera.
-The guide now pushed us into the sea and off we went kayaking in the fjord!
+After the basic kayaking lesson, we got some more gear, f.ex.
+Gloves which we fastened to the oars, an apron to attach to us and the kayak, so we wouldn't get wet - and I also got a waterproof bag for my camera.
+The guide now pushed us into the sea, and off we went kayaking in the fjord!

-On this tour, apart from me and my husband, was a French couple, who was also kayaking for the first time.
-I was glad that I was not the only beginner, as at first you feel a little flustered, but you quickly get the hang of it and start enjoying the ride.
+On this tour, apart from my husband and me, was a French couple, who was also kayaking for the first time.
+I was glad that I was not the only beginner as at first, you feel a little flustered, but you quickly get the hang of it and start enjoying the ride.

-This tour is available form July until October and departure is from the offices of Borea Adventures in Aðalstræti 22b at 09:30 and 13:30.
+This tour is available from July until October and departure is from the offices of Borea Adventures in Aðalstræti 22b at 09:30 and 13:30.

 I stayed for one night in Ísafjörður, at the Salvation Army, as it was the cheapest place I could find at short notice.
 It was outdated but extremely clean.